BabylonJS/Documentation/content/dev_stories/utilities_showroom_camera.md

     model to show it off from all sides).
 Because the goal in the "arc-rotate" state is to act like an `ArcRotateCamera` (which is a favorite camera of the Babylon.js Community), I decided the best thing to do in that mode would be to just have the `ShowroomCamera` *be* an `ArcRotateCamera`.
 More precisely, the `ShowroomCamera` *contains* an `ArcRotateCamera`.
 That way, when the `ShowroomCamera` enters an "arc-rotate" state, all it has to do is correctly position the `ArcRotateCamera`, then enable it.
 1. "Matchmoving," the second behavior of the `ShowroomCamera`, is achieved by simply using a second camera which follows a user-provided `TransformNode`.
 Three aspects of this are noteworthy.
-    1. The matchmoving is done using a second camera (as opposed to just moving the `ArcRotateCamera`) so that the `ArcRotateCamera` can remain free to position itself; `ArcRotateCamera`s come pre-packaged with a *lot* of very custom behaviors, so rather than try to predict what those behaviors will do in a given circumstance (and risk taking a hard dependency on implementation details of Babylon.js itself), we simply use an `ArcRotateCamera` when we want that behavior and a separate camera when we don't.
+    1. The matchmoving is done using a second camera (as opposed to just moving the `ArcRotateCamera`) so that the `ArcRotateCamera` can remain free to position itself. `ArcRotateCamera`s come pre-packaged with a *lot* of very custom behaviors, so rather than try to predict what those behaviors will do in a given circumstance (and risk taking a hard dependency on implementation details of Babylon.js), we simply use an `ArcRotateCamera` when we want that behavior and a separate camera when we don't.
     1. The choice to have the second camera follow a `TransformNode`